thoughtspot/thoughtspot.github.io/_app-integrate/reference/materialization-api.md

 This API enables you to refresh a materialized view to synchronize its data with the latest data load to the underlying tables.
 You may want to invoke this API in the following scenarios:
 - When the status of a materialized view is `Stale` (out of sync) due to an incremental data load,
 - When the status of a materialized view is `Error` due to an error that occurred.

+Note that if your materialized view refreshes on a schedule, you cannot use the materialization API to refresh it a second time during the same refresh window.

 {% capture download_note %}
 To refresh a materialized view, you must have the [**Can administer ThoughtSpot** privilege]({{ site.baseurl }}/admin/users-groups/about-users-groups.html#list-of-privileges).